 “This year I launched my own business, Jack Buckley Building and Carpentry, based in Shrewsbury, and I have completed exciting projects with many more in the pipeline and am determined to see my company grow into a success.”

-Stuart Raine, Carpentry & Joinery Lecturer, said: “It’s really heart-warming to see students like Jack go on to do so well, and to have a business as successful as his is in its infancy is a testament to his skills and work ethic.
+Stuart Raine, Carpentry & Joinery Tutor, said: “It’s really heart-warming to see students like Jack go on to do so well, and to have a business as successful as his is in its infancy is a testament to his skills and work ethic.
 I am glad the College and his Apprenticeship gave him such a good start.”